aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resources/read-timephased-data-of-a-resource/_index.md

 The following piece of code shows reading the Timephased data of a Resource.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResources-ReadResourceTimephasedData-ReadResourceTimephasedData.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResources-ReadResourceTimephasedData.cs" >}}